sjip1492/rockvilletaichi/docs/_posts/2025-09-15-fall-begins.markdown

 We will continue to meet every Tuesday from 6:30 to 7:30 PM.
 Please email us for the location as it sometimes changes!

-And here is the link to a new Spotify playlist which we may play during the session: https://open.spotify.com/playlist/1cPXXOrf6Xsq4oetPOlxlf?si=tvHHwVb3QQeskyx0FJhNJg
+And here is the link to a new Spotify playlist which we may play during the session: [Spotify Link](https://open.spotify.com/playlist/1cPXXOrf6Xsq4oetPOlxlf?si=tvHHwVb3QQeskyx0FJhNJg)

+Note: you will need a Premium Spotify account to play without commercials between the songs.